o-ran-sc/pti-o2/docs/developer-guide.rst

   $ tox -e code

-1. local test with docker-compose
+2. Local test with docker-compose
 ---------------------------------

 * To test with docker-compose, a docker engine is supposed to be installed as well